 Contact Coach Hallahan:

-Phil Hallahan begins his eighth season on the Lafayette coaching staff.
-Hallahan is coaching the Leopard running backs for the fifth straight season after mentoring the wide receivers for three seasons.
+Phil Hallahan begins his ninth season on the Lafayette coaching staff, the second longest tenure of any of Tavani's assistants.
+Hallahan is coaching the Leopard running backs for the sixth straight season after mentoring the wide receivers for three seasons.

-In 2008, Hallahan's running backs turned the ball over just six times and the team led the nation in fewest turnovers per game.
+In 2008, Hallahan's running backs turned the ball over just six times and the team had the fewest turnovers per game in the nation.
 Five different running backs had 150 or more yards with three of them gaining 300 or more.

 Prior to arriving at Lafayette, Hallahan coached running backs at Amherst College for two seasons, where he mentored tailback Fletcher Ladd to ECAC Division III Northeast Player of the Year honors and the All-New England Division II/III Team.
 A 2003 graduate of Syracuse University with a degree in Consumer Studies, Hallahan was the head manager for the Orange football program as an undergraduate.
 He also spent one summer as an administrative intern for the Syracuse football program and spent time working for the program's video coordinator.

 Lafayette Athletics, as a partner in the mission of the College, provides an incredibly effective learning experience for student-athletes through competitive NCAA Division I athletics.
 Lafayette sponsors 23 varsity sports with more than 600 student-athletes.Mission Statement | Leopard Tradition | Staff Directory | Feedback | Ask the AD

 The Lafayette Sports Network (LSN) handles all multimedia elements and advertising sales for athletics at Lafayette College.
 LSN is the Patriot League leader in delivering high-quality programming worldwide via television, radio, streaming video and satellite.Advertising and Sponsorships | Digital Media | LSN TV & Radio Affiliates